ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 }
 ```

-You may use any name for the key scalar, here we're calling it `_Key`.
+The above SDL specifies a type-level selectionSet using the `@key` directive, and a field-level selectionSet using the `@computed` directive.
+The `@merge` directive takes no arguments here, and will build object keys with fields collected from all utilized selectionSets.
+These object keys are passed to the merger field as a custom scalar (here called `_Key`), or as an [input object](#typed-inputs).
 This SDL translates into the following merge config:

 ```js
 // assume "pick" works like the lodash method...